KLIC: A PRECISION POWDER DOSING DEVICE

 The same engineering logic extends to maintenance.
 The sliding door, when open, exposes the entire chamber — a meaningful distinction from bullets and straws where cleaning means attempting to reach a full chamber through a narrow intake hole.
 KLIC's chamber is fully accessible.
 The included brush reaches everything.
 Bullets and spring-loaded straws jam because powder finds its way into parts that weren't designed to be opened; KLIC was designed to come apart, be cleaned, and go back together without resistance.
 It doesn't clog because it was built with the assumption that it would be used seriously and maintained properly.

 Inside that half-turn, one of two independently adjustable dosing cups fill from the main chamber.
 Inhaling through the top draws an aerated dose — five precision-drilled perforations around the body allow air to enter from beneath, carrying the powder upward and delivering it with a softness and efficiency that no straw or bullet can replicate.
 The practical difference is immediate: a gentle draw is sufficient where other devices demand a forceful one.
 Less effort, more consistency, every time.
 Each cup can be adjusted independently with the included hex tool, giving genuine control over dose size in a way no other device in this class offers.
+No more costly accidents or mistakes.

 The Complete Kit ships with a carrying case, cleaning brush, adjustment tool, funnel, three dry packs, optional nose tips, and a product box that converts into a stash box.

 The experience of using KLIC is different from using anything else in this category — not incrementally, but categorically.
 It is the kind of object that gets passed around, that warrants questions, that people want to hold.
 That reaction is not accidental.
 It is the result of building something properly.
+It's the best SnoGo alternative.

-Best for: Anyone who wants the most precise, most complete, and most considered powder dosing tool available — and intends to keep it.
+Best for: Anyone who wants the most precise, most complete, and most considered powder dosing tool available—and intends to keep it.

 Conclusion

 Every tool in this category does the same thing.
 What separates them is how well, how consistently, and with how much intention.
 The generic bullet works until it doesn't.
 The Tornado EVO works reliably.
-SnoGo built a culture around itself.
-The Holy Grail refined that culture into a more complete product.
-KLIC approaches the problem from a different premise entirely: what would this object look like if precision, functionality, and design were treated as non-negotiable?
-If nothing about how it worked was borrowed from what came before?
+SnoGo built a culture around a straw and deserves credit for it, but culture isn't engineering, and a straw is still a straw.
+The Holy Grail is the most expensive option here and the only one that asks you to pay more for less.